-bootstrap

 These estimation types result in parameter matrices containing point estimates of the conditional associations of a dataset.
 Their robustness is evaluated with bootstrapping techniques (Epskamp et al., 2018).
 Confidence intervals around edge parameters are built with non-parametric bootstrap.
 For each estimated network, 10000 samples of the same size are created by sampling individuals with replacements.
 Edges are re-estimated in each sample, and their aggregation leads to bootstrapped confidence intervals, encapsulating the central 95% of the bootstrapped distribution.
 Results are shown in Figures 2 and 4 of the Supplement.
-The same procedure is applied to check the robustness of the moderation effects of anger (Table 2 of the Supplemental Material).
+The same procedure is applied to assess the robustness of the moderation effects of anger (Table 2 of the Supplemental Material).
 The stability of strength centrality scores is monitored with a case-dropping bootstrap.
-Observations are gradually dropped from the sample and at each step, the resulting centrality scores are verified.
+Observations are gradually dropped from the sample and, at each step, the resulting centrality scores are verified.
 This allows building the Correlation Stability [CS] coefficient.
 This metric represents the maximum percentage of cases that can be dropped from the original sample to preserve -with 95% probability- a correlation of 0.7 between the original centrality scores and those obtained in the smaller samples.
 Centrality estimates are stable if the CS coefficient is greater than 0.25 or, preferably, higher than 0.50.
 Finally, bootstrapped difference tests are computed to directly compare two edges or strength scores.
 Non-overlapping bootstrapped Cis are evidence of significant differences.

 3.3 Network simulation

-More on the model

 Given the dearth of panel data on attitudes toward inequality, H4 is tested through a simulation of network dynamics.
 The temporal development of the network of attitudes conforms to Ising’s model (Dalege, Borsboom, Harreveld, & Maas, 2017; Ising, 1925).
 Nodes can assume two states (-1; +1), which originally indicate the positive or negative spin of a magnet.
 In the attitude domain, they represent endorsement or rejection of each survey item.
 Three classes of parameters regulate the overall configuration of an attitude network.
 The temperature parameter governs the entropy of the system.
 This variable is held constant across all simulations, as it was observed to correlate with attitude strength (Dalege et al., 2018).
 Two other parameters are described by the Hamiltonian function, which estimates the amount of energy expenditure of a given network configuration: